DawMatt/arch/Sparx EA/My Searches.md

 ;
 ```

-## Relationships (with Associated Element)
+## Relationships (with Associated Object)

-Searches for relationships between model elements, where the relationship has an element with a specific stereotype associated to the relationship.
+Searches for relationships between model objects, where the relationship has an object with a specific stereotype associated to the relationship.

 ```
 select